AnyLog-co/documentation/13- Support & Troubleshooting/03- MTU Network Issue.md

 The deployment uses AnyLog to manage data on boats: the ‘floating’ edges run _Operators_ and connect to a central DC (where the _Master_ and _Query_ agents are located).
 Communication is done through 4G, which may cause network inconsistencies,
-and [ZeroTier](https://www.zerotier.com/) VPN is used to secure communications and have static IP addresses.
+and <a href="https://www.zerotier.com/" target="_blank">ZeroTier</a> VPN is used to secure communications and have static IP addresses.

 ## Problem Symptoms
 When the Operator nodes are started, they are able to communicate with the central Master.
 This can be seen as the two